 We’ve spoken to the hospital a lot about Jess’ passing.
 One of the hardest things to process has been that if there was another Jess, as things stood in spring 2020 anyway, they wouldn’t treat her any differently; in most cases the treatment plan that Jess had works.
 Sadly, we were one of the unfortunate few.

 But knowing this has made it very hard too.
-What positive legacy are we leaving?
 Making something good come of something tragic has been really important to me.
 And those that know me well know that when I set my mind to something, I don’t give up!

-We’re also trying to document, through this website, how we’ve coped and the type of things we’ve done.
+I’m also trying to document, through this website, how we’ve coped and the type of things we’ve done.
 My hope here is that if anyone has stumbled across this page because they too have been through their own tragedy, they might find some inspiration on things they could do too.
+Some of this is about fundraising (which obviously plays a vital part in research and medical breakthroughs.) and some is about keeping Jess’ memory alive.
 Visit the memory page for some ideas.